isaacnmm/pestpolicy-hugo2XX/content/posts/best-handheld-paint-sprayers/index.md

 Popoman runs under a powerful motor (500watts) that wont blow out or get fatigued when painting.

 Importantly, Popoman is simple to set up and more comfortable to clean.
+The sprayer effectively [adds to the interior walls' texture](https://pestpolicy.com/best-airless-paint-sprayer-for-interior-walls/).
+Pros:
-The sprayer effectively [adds to the interior walls' texture](https://pestpolicy.com/best-airless-paint-sprayer-for-interior-walls/).Pros: - Large paint can (1300ml) and simple to clean.
+- Large paint can (1300ml) and simple to clean.

 - Classic copper nozzle design -4 pieces - Lightweight material and tough outer casing - High base stability and high flow rate 800ml/min - Adjustable volume dial and three spray patterns - Detachable container and high-performance motor 500 watts - Best for water-based paint and affordable - Economical to maintain

+Cons:
-Cons: - Unsuitable for oil-based paint - The power cord could be longer
+- Unsuitable for oil-based paint
+- The power cord could be longer

-> See Also: > Paint Sprayer for Furniture >.

 ###  [5.
 Prostormer 1000ml/min HVLP Electric Paint Sprayer](https://www.amazon.com/dp/B07RHHB2JC/?tag=p-policy-20)